jdmar3/comp426/content/syllabus/_index.md

 tocLevels: ["h2", "h3", "h4"]
 ---

-## IMPORTANT

-The first several sessions of Spring 2022 will be held remotely on Zoom.
-Please use the Zoom Live link below.
-The password is in Sakai.

 Do not come to the physical classroom in-person until instructed to do so.

 ## Modern Web Programming